How to Manage Databases in App Platform

 doctl auth init

-4. Finally, add a database to an app with doctl apps update.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl apps update.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl apps update <app id> [flags]